lyxal/100-Little-Keg-Exercises/Ex 11/Question.md

 - Takes 5 numeric parameters, and
 - Returns the average of the numbers

+Please note that at the moment loops within functions don't work.
 ## Functions in Keg

 Obviously, in order to complete this exercise, you will need to know about how to write a function.